doctor02/stable-diffusion-google-colab/README.md

 # stable-diffusion-google-colab
-Stable diffusion google colab kernel
+This is repository with stable diffusion google colab notebook.
+Currently there is implemented only text2image function.
+Also this repository uses unofficial stable diffusion weights.
+We are not responsible for anything you generated.